Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Court of Appeal upheld the first instance sentence of defendant Phan Quoc Viet (General Director of Viet A Company) who was sentenced to 14 years in prison for "Violating bidding regulations causing serious consequences" and 15 years in prison for "Giving bribes"; the total sentence for Viet is 29 years in prison.

-Defendant Vu Dinh Hiep (Deputy General Director of Viet A Company) was sentenced to 7 years in prison for "Violating bidding regulations causing serious consequences" and 8 years in prison for "Giving bribes"; the total sentence for Hiep is 15 years in prison.
+Defendant Vu Dinh Hiep (Deputy General Director of Viet A Company) was sentenced at first instance to 7 years in prison for "Violating bidding regulations causing serious consequences" and 8 years in prison for "Giving bribes"; the total sentence for Hiep is 15 years in prison.

-Defendant Trinh Thanh Hung (former Deputy Director of the Ministry of Science and Technology) was sentenced to 14 years in prison for "Accepting bribes".
+Defendant Trinh Thanh Hung (former Deputy Director of the Ministry of Science and Technology) was sentenced to 14 years in prison for "Receiving bribes".

 For the defendants who committed the crime of "Violating bidding regulations causing serious consequences", the Court upheld the first instance sentence for: Tran Thi Hong (employee of Viet A Company) to 30 months in prison; Nguyen Truong Giang (General Director of VNDAT Company) to 30 months in prison.

-The Court of Appeal determined that the first instance judgment had fully considered the aggravating and mitigating circumstances, and was correct in its judgment of the right person, the right crime, and the right law.
+The Court of Appeal found that the first instance judgment had fully considered the aggravating and mitigating circumstances, and was correct in its judgment of the person, the crime, and the law.
 The defendants in this case had committed a series of violations to illegally gain an exceptionally large sum of money.

 Phan Quoc Viet (General Director of Viet A Company) transformed the test kit from a State product into a Viet A product.
-In addition, Phan Quoc Viet also shared and bribed individuals in authority to create favorable conditions for the business.
+In addition, Phan Quoc Viet also shared and bribed authorized individuals to create favorable conditions for the business.

 The defendants at the trial.
 (Photo: Pham Kien/VNA)